Roswell Park Cancer Institute

 - Advanced treatments - lung cancer patients may undergo Photofrin® (porfimer sodium), a non-toxic, intravenous drug that enters the bloodstream and is then zapped with lasers that kill tumors.
 This procedure may be given for such conditions as mesothelioma and lung or esophageal tumors.

-The hospital's dedication to cancer research has yielded grants and contracts totaling more than $104 million, and RPCI has sponsored or collaborated on more than 400 funded clinical trials.
-Besides being one of the first American hospitals to conduct Phase I cancer research studies, RPCI housed the nation's first chemotherapy program.
-Additional achievements include those for surgical robotics, vitamin D research, immunotherapy and vaccine therapy and contributions to the Human Genome project.
+Besides being one of the first American hospitals to conduct phase I cancer research studies, Roswell Park housed the nation’s first chemotherapy program.
+Additional achievements include those for surgical robotics, vitamin D research, immunotherapy and vaccine therapy and contributions to the Human Genome Project.